-115. Plaintiff Kyle McDaniel received a Notice of Data Breach Letter from TGCS informing him that his highly confidential Private Information was compromised in the Data Breach.

-116. Plaintiff Kyle McDaniel is a former employee of Toshiba.

-117. Defendants were in possession of Plaintiff Kyle McDaniel's Private Information before, during, and after the Data Breach.

-118. Because of the Data Breach, there is no doubt Plaintiff Kyle McDaniel's highly confidential Private Information is in the hands of cybercriminals.
-Reason being, the Notice of Data Breach Letter from TGCS disclosed that an unauthorized third-party accessed Defendants' system.
+- 114. Plaintiff Kyle McDaniel received a Notice of Data Breach Letter from TGCS informing him that his highly confidential Private Information was compromised in the Data Breach. - 115.
+Plaintiff Kyle McDaniel is a former employee of Toshiba. - 116.
+Defendant was in possession of Plaintiff Kyle McDaniel's Private Information before, during, and after the Data Breach. - 117.
+Because of the Data Breach, there is no doubt Plaintiff Kyle McDaniel's highly confidential Private Information is in the hands of cybercriminals.
+Reason being, the Notice of Data Breach Letter from TGCS disclosed that an unauthorized third-party accessed Defendant's system.
 The modus operandi of cybercriminals involves stealing Private Information for financial gain.

-53 Protecting Personal Information: A Guide for Business, FTC, available at https://www.ftc.gov/system/files/documents/plain-language/pdf-0136_proteting-personal-information.pdf, at p.
-6.

 Cybercriminals may use stolen identities to conceal their own true identity or carry out a range of fraudulent activities, from credit card fraud to impersonation.
-As such, Plaintiff Kyle McDaniel and the Class are at imminent risk of identity theft and fraud.

-119. As a result of the Data Breach, Plaintiff Kyle McDaniel has already expended over 100 hours of his time and has suffered loss of productivity from taking time to address and attempt to ameliorate, mitigate, and address the future consequences of the Data Breach.
-This includes: (i) investigating the Data Breach; (ii) investigating how best to ensure that he is protected from identity theft; (iii) reviewing his account statements, credit reports, and/or other information; and (iv) mitigating the fraud and identity theft he has already experienced.
+As such, Plaintiff Kyle McDaniel and the Class are at imminent risk of identity theft and fraud. - 118.
+As a result of the Data Breach, Plaintiff Kyle McDaniel has already expended over 100 hours of his time and has suffered loss of productivity from taking time to address and attempt to ameliorate, mitigate, and address the future consequences of the Data Breach.
+This includes: (i) investigating the Data Breach; (ii) investigating how best to ensure that he is protected from identity theft; (iii)

+precisely the types of PII needed to perpetrate this type of fraud.
+120. Due to the fraud and identity theft Plaintiff experienced from the Data reviewing his account statements, credit reports, and/or other information; and (iv) mitigating the fraud and identity theft he has already experienced.

-120. Plaintiff Kyle McDaniel has already suffered misuse of his Private Information because of the Data Breach.
+- 119. Plaintiff Kyle McDaniel has already suffered misuse of his Private Information because of the Data Breach.
 On June 9, 2024, Plaintiff Kyle McDaniel received a letter from Chase Bank informing him that someone was fraudulently using his personal information and attempted to open a financial account in his name.
 In response, Plaintiff Kyle McDaniel placed a fraud alert on his credit with Experian, Equifax, and TransUnion and froze his credit.
 Plaintiff Kyle McDaniel estimates he has spent at least 24 hours remedying the fraud he experienced alone.
 This instance of fraud is not a coincidence.
-The PII exposed in the Breach are precisely the types of PII needed to perpetrate this type of fraud.

-121. Due to the fraud and identity theft Plaintiff experienced from the Data Breach, Plaintiff was forced to purchase Bit Defender Total Security.

-122. Plaintiff Kyle McDaniel places significant value in the security of his Private Information and does not readily disclose it.
-Plaintiff Kyle McDaniel has never knowingly transmitted unencrypted Private Information over the internet or any other unsecured source.

-123. Plaintiff Kyle McDaniel has been and will continue to be at a heightened and substantial risk of future identity theft and its attendant damages for years to come.
+The PII exposed in the Breach are - Breach, Plaintiff was forced to purchase Bit Defender Total Security. - 121.
+Plaintiff Kyle McDaniel places significant value in the security of his Private Information and does not readily disclose it.
+Plaintiff Kyle McDaniel has never knowingly transmitted unencrypted Private Information over the internet or any other unsecured source. - 122.
+Plaintiff Kyle McDaniel has been and will continue to be at a heightened and substantial risk of future identity theft and its attendant damages for years to come.
 Such a risk is certainly real and impending, and is not speculative, given the highly sensitive nature of the Private Information compromised by the Data Breach.
-Indeed, Defendants acknowledged the present and increased risk of future harm Plaintiff Kyle McDaniel, and the Class now face by offering temporary, non-automatic credit monitoring services to Plaintiff Kyle McDaniel and the Class.
+Indeed, Defendant acknowledged the present and increased risk of future harm Plaintiff Kyle McDaniel, and the Class now face by offering temporary, non-automatic credit monitoring services to Plaintiff Kyle McDaniel and the Class.